 Depending on your setup, you might need other accessories and equipment like tripods to ensure your video stream remains still, a mic stand, stabilizers to ensure smooth image transitions, and so on.

-Remember that due to the uptime requirements of the 24/7 live streaming, you will need to ensure that all your equipment are professional quality and you might need more than one for each piece to ensure redundancy.
+Remember that due to the uptime requirements of the 24/7 live streaming, you will need to ensure that all your equipment is professional quality and you might need more than one for each piece to ensure redundancy.

 3. Internet Bandwidth

 Since you are going to stream your video over the internet, you’d need a reliable internet connection.
-Also, a linear 24/7 live streaming can use up a massive amount of bandwidth quickly, so you might need to consider your bandwidth cost upfront.
+Also, linear 24/7 live streaming can use up a massive amount of bandwidth quickly, so you might need to consider your bandwidth cost upfront.

 Also, your streaming platform might charge by bandwidth, and your bandwidth cost can be very expensive.
 Viloud charges its users by minutes viewed by the audience, (and each plan includes a number of minutes viewed for free), so the pricing is more versatile according to your needs.